 For a tour of the Query Designer, see Queries: Retrieving Information from a Data Source

-For a video demonstration on how to use the Query Designer, see: How Do I: Sort and Filter Data on a Screen in a LightSwitch Application?
+For a video demonstration on how to use the Query Designer, see: How Do I: Filter Data on a Screen in the LightSwitch HTML Client?